 Mr. Continenza brings a proven track record of guiding leading technology companies through transformations.
 Mr. Continenza has extensive experience in the management and governance of a wide range of companies, including technology companies, with a particular focus on companies that have undergone significant corporate restructuring.
-He brings to the Board valuable expertise in technology, marketing, operations, strategic planning, mergers and acquisitions, and executive compensation.
+He brings to the Board valuable expertise in technology, marketing, operations, strategic planning, mergers and acquisitions, executive compensation and international operations management.
 In addition, Mr. Continenza brings corporate governance and risk management expertise to the Board through his past and current executive positions and service as a board member of diverse companies.